 Not too long after that I was driving from Nice to Paris and stopping at interesting places along the way.
 I had seen the movie Chocolat and loved it.
 Shortly after it was released I read an article in the New York Times about the village where it was filmed in northwest France, Flavigny-sur-Ozerain.
 It wasn’t too far out of the way on my route from Nice to Paris so I decided to stop there and explore the village.
 In the Office de Toursime I came across a book entitled Les Plux Beaux Villages de France.
 The Most Beautiful Villages Of France.
 I bought it immediately, even though it was all in French and I couldn’t really read most of it.
 The pictures and the maps were enough to tell me everything I needed to know.
 And, of course, I could translate anything that I really wanted to read.
-Inside the book were about 170 French villages organized into four sections: Northwest, Northeast, Southwest and Southeast.
+Inside the book were 156 French villages organized into four sections: Northwest, Northeast, Southwest and Southeast.
 I poured over all of them and made myself the goal of visiting them all someday.
 As of 2020 there are 159 official villages.
 However, over the last nine years there have been 6 villages which have been dropped from the list, I I’m using a total of 165.
 Every year it seems one or two villages gets added and one or two get dropped.

 Over the years I’ve made good progress.
-I’ve visited almost 60 of the villages.
+I’ve visited 65 of the villages as of July 2021.
 And I don’t mean I just drove through or stopped for a few minutes.
 I usually spend at least two or three hours in each village, taking my time to explore every aspect of what makes that particular village unique.
 I usually take a lot of photos as well.
 Carole says that after awhile they all start to look the same to her, but to me they are all special.
 To be fair, Carole has been mostly to the villages in the southeast, and yes, there are lots of similarities between these villages.
 They are, of course, located in the same part of the country and share a lot of the same history and culture.
 Villages in different parts of the country start to look and feel much different.
 Much of the Southeast, as you might imagine, is influenced by Italy.
-The Northwest has very strong German vibe.
+The northeast has very strong German vibe as you might expect.
 Villages in the mountains are often quite different than those near the coast.

 There is an official organization, named, of course, Les Plus Beaux Villages de France, formed in 1982 with the intention of promoting the tourist appeal of these small French villages and their rich cultural heritage.
 I’m sure there must be a fair amount of politics involved in the selection of these villages, because, to me at least, there is a wide range in their “beauty.”
 Most of the villages are gorgeous and it’s very easy to see why they are included.
 However, I’ve been to a few where I left scratching my head as to why that particular village is on the list.
 And I’ve been to many villages that are not on the list that I think absolutely should be.
 A new version of the book seems to be published every couple of years and occasionally a new village is added and an old one is removed.
 I know a little about the official organization that makes these choices and what criteria they use, but some of their selections and omissions just seem a bit odd to me.
 According to Wikipedia, they look at three main aspects: 1. the rural nature of the village, they must have a population of less than 2000; 2. there must be at least two national heritage sites; 3. the local council must vote to support the village’s inclusion.
 All of this seems pretty reasonable to me except for the two national heritage sites.
 There are some really beautiful, fantastic villages in France that simply don’t have this and it seems a shame to exclude them.
 Sometimes I find that a village seems to be included ONLY because of these national heritage sites, which are great, but the rest of the village is nowhere up to par.
 But, hey, what do I know, I’m American!